 Charles Malloy advises clients on issues arising in all phases of bankruptcy, insolvency, and distressed situations.
 He has counseled creditors and debtors in out-of-court workouts and restructurings, as well as in the planning and negotiation of prepackaged or pre-arranged bankruptcy filings, debtor-in-possession financing, contested motions to use cash collateral, asset sales, and the negotiation and confirmation of chapter 11 plans.
 Mr. Malloy has a broad-based litigation practice with an emphasis on representing clients in commercial and bankruptcy-related litigation, as well as in breach of duty, contract, and products liability matters.
 His experience in bankruptcy litigation includes disputes concerning ownership and title disputes, lien priority disputes, breach of fiduciary duty actions, claims involving avoidance of fraudulent transfers, and preferences, equitable subordination and recharacterization, as well as in litigation following the termination and close-out of swaps and other derivative contracts.
-He has litigated bankruptcy appeals on issues involving the interpretation of a unilateral option to obtain financing and on the reaches of bankruptcy court jurisdiction.
+He has litigated bankruptcy appeals involving the interpretation of a unilateral option to obtain financing, and on the reaches of bankruptcy court jurisdiction.
 He has advised asset purchasers and strategic investors on bankruptcy-related transactions, and represented the interests of landlords, secured creditors, vendors and unsecured creditors, and creditor committees in all stages of bankruptcy cases.

 Mr. Malloy also has a background in healthcare bankruptcy and restructuring, having represented facility owners, lessors, vendors, and suppliers on the creditor side, and hospitals on the debtor side.
 He has advised on issues at the intersection of labor law and bankruptcy, including litigation and appeals from the rejection of collective bargaining agreements and modification of retiree benefits.